 CSH sits within a small group of listed peers comprised of Triple Point Social Housing REIT (SOHO) and Residential Secure Income REIT (RESI).
 CSH is by far the largest fund in this peer group.
 RESI's focus is more on retirement properties and shared ownership housing (without leases), and therefore SOHO may provide a better comparison.
-CSH's higher yield, larger size, longer track record and comparable performance over one year suggests that it should attract a higher rating than SOHO.
+CSH is larger and has a longer track record than SOHO, yet has an inferior rating.
+This seems perverse, given its higher yield and comparable performance over one year.